biancafiuza/biancafiuza/README.md

 - 👋 Hi, I’m @biancafiuza
 - 👀 I’m interested in Programming, RPA, Scrum, Agile, Analytics.
 - 🌱 I’m currently learning Phyton.
-- ✨ My portfolio is under construction, I published some Dashboards from Financial Markets that I did on Power BI Desktop.
+- ✨ My portfolio is under construction, I´ve been publishing some Dashboards from Financial Markets done on Power BI Desktop.
 - 💞️ I’m looking to collaborate on teams.
 - 📫 How to reach me https://www.linkedin.com/in/biancafiuza/